beryanow/java-oop-programming-labs/Lab_5 (Messenger)/README.md

-# Задача 5. Чат.
+# Task 5.
+Messenger.

-Задача написать чат (клиент / сервер по протоколу TCP/IP). Использовать графический интерфейс. Выполнить две версии: простая сериализация / XML.
+The task is about making a messenger(client / server using TCP/IP).
+Graphics must be used.
+Two versions must be created: serialization / XML.